-- C Allah commands Prophet Ibrahim (as) to take Hajera and Prophet Ismail (as) further to the south to an area in a valley (now known as Makkah), which at the time was barren and uninhabited. - So, the clan of Prophet Ishaq (as) grew up in Palestine, and the clan of Prophet Ismail (as) grew up in Makkah. - C Prophet Ibrahim (as) then returns back to Syria, and makes annual visits to Makkah. - Allah springs up a water hole (Zamzam) in this once barren area; soon the area attracts the travellers in transit and people from nearby areas. - € The once barren area soon grows into a settlement. - ✔ When Prophet Ibrahim (as) is in Makkah on one of his visits, Allah now commands Prophet Ibrahim (as) and Prophet Ismail (as) to build the Kabah, the House of Allah, for all pilgrims to come and pay homage there; this practice is continuing until today. - Prophet Ismail (as) marries and raises a family; in Makkah, the clan of Prophet Ismail (as) become responsible for the upkeep of the Kabah and the provision of facilities for the pilgrims.
+- Allah commands Prophet Ibrahim (as) to take Hajera and Prophet Ismail (as) further to the south to an area in a valley (now known as Makkah), which at the time was barren and uninhabited. - So, the clan of Prophet Ishaq (as) grew up in Palestine, and the clan of Prophet Ismail (as) grew up in Makkah. - Prophet Ibrahim (as) then returns back to Syria, and makes annual visits to Makkah. - Allah springs up a water hole (Zamzam) in this once barren area; soon the area attracts the travellers in transit and people from nearby areas. - C The once barren area soon grows into a settlement. - When Prophet Ibrahim (as) is in Makkah on one of his visits, Allah now commands Prophet Ibrahim (as) and Prophet Ismail (as) to build the Kabah, the House of Allah, for all pilgrims to come and pay homage there; this practice is continuing until today. - Prophet Ismail (as) marries and raises a family; in Makkah, the clan of Prophet Ismail (as) become responsible for the upkeep of the Kabah and the provision of facilities for the pilgrims.

-3 QUSAY
+3 Qusay

-- In the 3rd century AD, from the offspring of Prophet Ismail (as), a man named Fihr, rises to a very high stature in Makkah for his services to the pilgrims. - Some historians say that it is Fihr who is given the name Quraysh, the tribal name to which Prophet Muhammad (saww) belonged. - In the 5th century AD, an offspring of Fihr, called Qusay rises to fame for his leadership, administrative skills, social welfare work and generous nature. - Some historians believe it is Qusay who is given the name Quraysh (meaning the gatherer) as it is he who brings the whole clan together in Makkah to settle from their nomadic life styles. - Qusay is an able administrator: he establishes: - "committee" council for discussions of all important issues - "central meeting place" for committee, marriage and trade gatherings - a systematic arrangement of provisions (water, food, accommodation) to the pilgrims - C His main responsibilities are: - custodian of the keys of Kabah - standard-bearer in war time - chairman of the committee he established - head of the army - the provisions of food and water supplies to the pilgrims - He is also a firm believer in the Oneness of God and never ever, in common with all his ancestors, practices anything against Islamic ways.
+- C In the 3rd century AD, from the offspring of Prophet Ismail (as), a man named Fihr, rises to a very high stature in Makkah for his services to the pilgrims. - ← Some historians say that it is Fihr who is given the name Quraysh, the tribal name to which Prophet Muhammad (saww) belonged. - Some historians believe it is Qusay who is given the name Quraysh (meaning the gatherer) as it is he who brings the whole clan together in Makkah to settle from their nomadic life styles. - C Qusay is an able administrator: he establishes: - "committee" council for discussions of all important issues - "central meeting place" for committee, marriage and trade gatherings - a systematic arrangement of provisions (water, food, accommodation) to the pilgrims - C His main responsibilities are: - custodian of the keys of Kabah - standard-bearer in war time - chairman of the committee he established - head of the army - the provisions of food and water supplies to the pilgrims - He is also a firm believer in the Oneness of God and never ever, in common with all his ancestors, practices anything against Islamic ways.